mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Update

-To get the lastest code from remote repository.
+It is a good idea to get a cup of tea in the morning, and update your code!

 {% highlight bash %}
 $ git pull